Sage-Bionetworks-Workflows/eks-stack/modules/signoz/README.md

 Local Port:     4317,4318
 ```

-Some data will be present in those fields by default, delete was is there and copy the
+Some data will be present in those fields by default, delete what is there and copy the
 above data into it.

 ### Application side